Environment and climate

 - Sustainable water stewardship: we are decreasing water use across our operations with a target to reduce the amount of water withdrawn by 35% by 20253;

-- Eliminating waste and applying circular economy principles across our business and product categories: by 2025, we aim for 100% of our plastic packaging to be reusable, recyclable or compostable; and
+- Eliminating waste and applying circular economy principles across our business and product categories: by 2025, we aim for 100% of our packaging to be reusable, recyclable or compostable4; and

-- Biodiversity and afforestation: our business now and in the future depends on biodiversity and forest resources – by 2025, we are aiming for net zero deforestation of managed forests across our tobacco and paper and pulp based supply chains4 and net positive impact on forests in our tobacco supply chain5.
+- Biodiversity and afforestation: our business now and in the future depends on biodiversity and forest resources – by 2025, we are aiming for net zero deforestation of managed natural forests across our tobacco and paper and pulp based supply chains5 and net positive impact on forests in our tobacco supply chain6.

 Environmental governance and management

 Our Environmental Policy is implemented by all Group companies globally and outlines our commitment to high standards of environmental protection, adhering to the principles of sustainable development and protecting biodiversity.

 Our Supplier Code of Conduct defines the minimum standards expected of our suppliers, including for environmental sustainability.

 The Environment Policy and Supplier Code of Conduct have been endorsed by the Board of Directors of BAT p.l.c. (the Board).
 Our environmental targets, including for carbon neutrality, have also been endorsed by the Board and they review progress against these targets twice a year.